roman-milk/roman-milk.github.io/the-breast-machine.md

  This time he firmly pushed home into Jane, to give her a slower more fulfilling fucking.
 She lifted her bottom with an arched back, to receive his cock at a more satisfying angle.
 With every slow stroke it sawed across her clit.
 She moaned quietly with every deep penetration.

  Sabrina whispered a sound of satisfaction along with her mother.
 His cock was sliding over her lips every time he pressed home into Jane.
 The intensity of her inner muscles gripping and rippling around his cock couldn't be refused.
 He spurted his load into her.
 With an almighty effort he pulled free from a powerful grip.
 As he pushed into Sabrina she received the last of his sperm.
 A final grunt, and a heave of his legs shot a string of cum deep inside her.
-Report_Story #2